 Getting older is a natural part of life that a lot of people actively try to avoid because ageing is often associated with frailty, dependence, and health problems.

 While it’s true that our bodies naturally start losing muscle mass once we hit the 30-year mark (generally at a rate of 5% per decade), this isn’t a concrete jail sentence for our health.

-Having a set of dumbbells, a kettle bell, or any other weight-based equipment around the house is an easy way to encourage you to lift weight on a regular basis.
+Having a set of dumbbells, a kettlebell, or any other weight-based equipment around the house is an easy way to encourage you to lift the weight on a regular basis.

-Lifting weights and other strength training exercises works by triggering micro tears in the targeted muscles, that then rebuild and increase in size.
+Lifting weights and other strength training exercises work by triggering micro-tears in the targeted muscles, that then rebuild and increase in size.
 By regularly doing strength exercises, you can actively combat the rate of muscle degeneration and reduce the risk of frailty or related injuries and illnesses as you get older.

 Increasing energy and fitness levels

 Ageing doesn’t mean we stop doing our day-to-day activities and chores such as carrying shopping, cleaning or even maintaining a physical job.

 Strength training helps to increase your fitness levels as well as build your muscle capabilities, allowing you to keep up with life regardless of age.
 The better your fitness levels, the more energy you’ll have to do all the things you want and need to do.